Satisfaction with CoolSculpting

 In California, the applicator may only be placed on the patient by a physician, physician assistant, or registered nurse, NOT by a medical assistant, licensed vocational nurse, or esthetician.
 Choose wisely the person treating you and be cautious about overly enthusiastic promises.

 CoolSculpting at Aesthetic Dermatology and Skin Cancer: Jeffrey H. Binstock, M.D. follows a strict procedure that ensures you will enjoy the best results.
-For consultation and more information about our approach to CoolSculpting to achieve the best look for you, call our San Francisco office at (415) 956-8686, or in Mill Valley call (415) 383-5475.
-Dr. Binstock, Dr. Layton, and Stephanie Cullinane, PC-A will answer your questions.
+For consultation and more information about our approach to CoolSculpting to achieve the best look for you, Call our office in Mill Valley 415 383 5475.
+Dr. Binstock and Stephanie Cullinane, PC-A will answer your questions.